Stachys affinis: Origin and history

 S. affinis originates from central and northern China.
 It had been cultivated in China by the 13th century.

 Before S. affinis was introduced to Europe, a related crop named S. palustris was collected in nature to be consumed as a vegetable.
-Later on the Germanic peoples used S. recta, which is a further relative of S. affinis, as a medicinal plant.
+Later on the Germanic peoples used S. recta, another relative of S. affinis, as a medicinal plant.
 The plant was then cultivated from the 18th century onwards.
 In 1882 the crop was cultivated on a farm for the first time in Crosne.
 S. affinis is the only labiate which is cultivated as vegetable in Europe.
 At the beginning of the 20th century S. affinis became more and more popular until it was abandoned again in the 1970s due to problems with viruses and the plant's strong vagility (tendency to spread).
-Since 1990 there has been a rise in the cultivation of S. affinis again and it is available in some markets and in some grocery shops.
-Today the plant is listed in the "Handbook of Alien Species in Europe" as an invasive plant in Europe.
+Since 1990 there has been a rise in the cultivation of S. affinis with availability in some markets and grocery stores.
+The plant is listed in the "Handbook of Alien Species in Europe" as an invasive plant in Europe.